LordR19/Morgenr-te-Beta/localization/german/00_how_to_translate_to_German.md

 Don't change anything about the id.
 It is necessary for Vicky 3 to find the right localizations.

+# Sie oder Du
+We use the Sie form except where it obviously doesn't make sense at all.

 # Marking localizations you already checked
 Please mark every id you have changed or checked with a numeral after the ":" like this id:1 "Blablabla" .
 That way every translator knows which files are already set up.